The Obelisk simulation: galaxies contribute more than AGN to HI reionization of protoclusters: The simulation

-As one of the major endeavours of the \Obelisk project is to study the relative contributions of massive stars and of AGN to the establishment and maintenance of the ionizing UV background, we use the photon tracer algorithm of \citet{Katz2018,Katz2019c} to keep track of the contribution of different sources to the local photon flux (and hence the strength of the UV background) and ionization of the gas.
-This allows us, for example, to track across cosmic time which sources contributes the most to \hi-photoionization rate in the IGM, which sources are responsible for ionizing which environment, and to compute population-averaged escape fractions.
-This algorithm has already been applied in \citet{Katz2018} and \citet{Katz2019} to study the contribution to reionization of stellar sources of different ages or mass, or residing in halos of difference masses.
-In this work, we trace photons based on their original source: we follow explicitly the radiation produced by stellar populations and by accreting black holes.
+As one of the major endeavours of the \Obelisk project is to study the relative contributions of massive stars and of AGN to the establishment and maintenance of the ionizing UV background, we used the photon tracer algorithm of \citet{Katz2018,Katz2019c} to keep track of the contribution of different sources to the local photon flux (and hence the strength of the UV background) and ionization of the gas.
+In a nutshell, we track the fractional contribution of each type of source to the radiation density and flux when the photons are injected and advected on the grid.
+With this, we also keep track of the fraction of the gas that has been photoionized by each type of source, and the difference with the total \hii fraction in each cell is the fraction of the gas that has been collisionally ionized.
+This allows us, for example, to track across cosmic time which sources contribute the most to \hi-photoionization rate in the IGM, which sources are responsible for ionizing which environment, and to compute population-averaged escape fractions.
+This algorithm has already been applied in \citet{Katz2018} and \citet{Katz2019} to study the contribution to reionization of stellar sources of different ages or mass, or residing in haloes of difference masses.
+In this work, we traced photons based on their original source: We explicitly follow the radiation produced by stellar populations and by accreting BHs.
 We refer the interested reader to the Sect.~2 of \citet{Katz2018} for details on the implementation of the algorithm.